 A computer motherboard is one of the essential part of a computer.
 It’s responsible for everything from connecting your CPU to your storage drives to controlling all of the other peripherals.
-So when should you upgrade it?
+So When to Upgrade Motherboard?
 This article will discuss the signs that it might be time for a motherboard upgrade.

 One of the most obvious signs that you need a new motherboard is if your computer is no longer working.
 If it’s starting to reboot randomly, or if you’re getting frequent blue screens of death, then those are definite indicators that something is wrong.
 Sometimes, a motherboard issue can be fixed with a simple BIOS update.
 But if you’ve tried that and you’re still having problems, you will likely need a new motherboard.